zammad/zammad-documentation/install-suse.rst

 On remote server:
 =================

-Add your FQDN to servername directive in /etc/nginx/conf.d/zammad.conf and restart your webserver.
+Add your fully qualified domain name or public IP to servername directive in your webserver configuration and restart your webserver.
+The installer will give you a hint where the zammads webserver config file is located.

 You can manage the Zammad services manually: